Clepsyd/jasmineNpmAndCoverage/README.md

 - Initialize jasmine: `jasmine init`
 - Install nyc (command line client for Istanbul test coverage tool): `npm install --save-dev`.
 - Install a pretty reporter for jasmine: `npm install jasmine-console-reporter --save-dev`
     - It displays all your test descriptions and gives you a summary.
-Does raise weird npm errors on failures though, on top of the actual failures.
     - Feel free to skip this and delete the "reporter" part for the test script below.
 - Edit the scripts within package.json: